 - Average: This is the sum of all color components divided by the number of components.
 If Use Alpha is enabled, the alpha channel will be added as would an RGB channel and the result will be divided by four instead of three.

 - Squared Length: This reflects the Length mode only that the result is not squared in the end.
 Several mathematical calculations take place within the vector calculation where squared distances have to be used.
 This option can deliver fast results in these cases.
-Using this mode in conjunction with colors or alpha channels does not make any sense.

 - Sum: Adds all color components together.
 If Use Alpha is enabled, the alpha channel’s brightness will also be included.